 - 1. Barnardo's; or

 - 2. any of our service users; or

+- 3. Supporters; or

-- 3. any of our employees.
+- 4. any of our colleagues.

-There is an exception if you need to share this information as part of your job or if you are made to by law.
+There is an exception if you need to share this information as part of your role or if you are required to do so by law (e.g. as part of an investigation, or in order to claim gift aid)

-It is the responsibility of all staff to ensure data security.
+It is the responsibility of all colleagues to ensure data security.
 You will be responsible for the confidentiality, integrity and availability of all data which you have access to in the course of your work:

 - Confidentiality: ensuring that personal and confidential information is not disclosed either purposefully or accidentally to people who do not have the right to see it.
-Normally when people talk about data breaches they mean confidentiality breaches. - Integrity: ensuring that data is accurate and unchanged.
+Normally when people talk about data breaches, they mean confidentiality breaches. - Integrity: ensuring that data is accurate and unchanged.
 A good example is a care plan we need to know who has inputted the information (so they are accountable for it) and that the record is accurate.
 For example, if there is missing or incorrect data in a case management system (paper based or electronic), this could potentially cause significant harm to an individual.